Flank/flank-dashboard/docs/12_state_management_investigation.md

-# Metrics Web state management
+# State management investigation

 > Summary of the proposed change

-Choose the best state management for the Metrics Web application.
+Document the criteria for selecting the best state management approach for the metrics web app.

 # References